conjurdemos/conjur-intro/pg-memleak/README.md

   However, I noticed that this doesn't appear to affect memory usage very much.

+3. View active connections

+    ```sql
+    conjur=# select pid as process_id,
+              usename as username,
+              datname as database_name,
+              client_addr as client_address,
+              application_name,
+              backend_start,
+              state,
+              state_change
+            from pg_stat_activity;
+    ```

-3. When the container runs out of memory, it will start killing processes off at random.
+4. When the container runs out of memory, it will start killing processes off at random.
 Usually `postgres` is the first to go, which will then restart.
    The memory is usually freed up afterwards.
 The appliance logs will indicate the restart from postgres, which looks something like this: